 Why too much screen time is bad for your eyes

-Getting headaches or dry eyes from staring at your screen?
+Getting headaches, blurred vision or dry eyes from staring at your screen?
 Follow these expert tips to beat digital eye strain.

-Whether you’re using a computer for work or settling into a Netflix session for play, your daily dose of screen time could be digitally draining the health of your eyes.
+Whether you’re using a computer for work or settling into a Netflix binge session, your daily dose of screen time could be digitally draining the health of your eyes.
 Screen images are made up of many tiny pixels, making your eyes work harder than staring at a stable object like a print book.
 Your eyes also aren't meant to stare at a fixed distance for too long.